TechFrederick/community/docs/techcity/pubsub.md

 On the flip side,
 consumers can register for an event type via a subscription.
-Whenever a new event of that type occurs, the pubsub will notify the subscriber of the new event and the consumer can do whatever it needs with that data.
+Whenever a new event of that type occurs, the pubsub system will notify the subscriber of the new event and the consumer can do whatever it needs with that data.
 The subscriber *doesn't care who published the event data*.